dSynMa/sweap-docker/README.md

 * https://github.com/shaunazzopardi/sweap/
 * https://github.com/dSynMa/sweap-docker/tree/cav2026

-The repository contains additional documentation about running the tool.
+The `sweap` repository contains additional documentation about running the tool.

 Additional documentation on the input format is available at this URL: